krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-05-bash-problems.md

 sudo snap install shellcheck
 ```

-In atom you have to install this amazing plugin [linter-shellcheck](https://atom.io/packages/linter-shellcheck).
+Then in atom you have to install this amazing plugin [linter-shellcheck](https://atom.io/packages/linter-shellcheck).
 This will show if you have any problems in the scripts.
 Good Day!